You can also read this guide in Français.

 What You Should Know about iCloud

 iCloud is a useful tool from Apple.
 First, it allows you to save videos, photos, music, documents and app data to iCloud.
-Secondly, it does not just allow you to store all these in a place but will also allow you to access every of your files as well as data from any of your IOS devices keeping them up to date across all of them.
+Secondly, it does not just allow you to store all these in a place but will also allow you to access every of your files as well as data from any of your iOS devices keeping them up to date across all of them.
 It doesn’t even end there; iCloud will let you create new folders and files from any iCloud enabled apps allowing the access across multiple apps.

-How to Optimize iCloud Storage
+How to Optimize iCloud Storage (Also Work with iOS 11)

 When you set up your iCloud, it automatically backing up your files including ones you may not care about.
 Before moving photos to iCloud, it is best to always optimize your iCloud storage in order to save your storage allowance.
 The following are steps to optimize your iCloud storage.